ironhack-labs/lab-passport-roles/README.md

 ## Instructions

 As the Ironhack Student Portal is, **all the routes from this platform will also be protected** - except the login and signup ones to allow users to authenticate.

-Any other route should be private, and any attempt to access withot being logged it must be rejected.
+Any other route should be private, and any attempt to access without being logged must be rejected.

 ## Iteration #1: Allow users to acess the platform